 - K1.
-There may be extra costs in addition to the tuition fee, such as a laptop, travel to tutorials, set books and internet access.
+There may be extra costs in addition to the tuition fee, such as a laptop, internet access, travel to tutorials, set books and postage costs for module materials sent to addresses outside of the UK.
 If you are on a low income you might be eligible for help with some of these costs after you start studying.
 Please contact your Student Support Team for further information. - K2.
-If you wish to sit an examination at a non-established examination centre (usually outside Europe) you may be liable to pay an additional international examination fee for any module that has an examination, including resits.
+If you wish to sit an examination at a non-established examination centre (usually outside Continental Europe) you may be liable to pay an additional international examination fee for any module that has an examination, including resits. - K3.
+Undergraduate Students taking resit exams, postponed resit exams, or resubmitting End-of-Module Assessments do not need to pay a resit/resubmission fee.

-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2020 Date for review: March 2021
+Version number: 1.1 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2021 Date for review: March 2022